 • Acidification of slurry has consistently shown a reduction in GHG emissions during storage (Emmerling et al., 2020).

-• In another study, applying cattle slurry pre-mixed with the nitrification inhibitor dicyandiamide (DCD) during anaerobic storage was shown to potentially reduce nitrous oxide losses by up to 88% as compared to non-treated slurry.
-In this study, there were high levels of uncertainties in N2O for different chemicals including the commercially available additives (Kavanagh et al., 2021).
+• Applying cattle slurry pre-mixed with the nitrification inhibitor dicyandiamide (DCD) during anaerobic storage was shown to potentially reduce nitrous oxide losses (Kavanagh et al., 2021).

 • More research is required to ascertain soil health impacts and long-term grass productivity when treated slurry is used.